Kyuuhachi/Aureole/book/src/guide/chips.md

 	CharSetChipPattern char[1] 2
 ```

-In step 2, we covered how we can use `CharTurnToChar` and `CharTurnTo` to have
+In [chapter 5.2](movement.md), we covered how we can use `CharTurnToChar` and
-characters turn to face another character or a specific direction.
-However, in
+`CharTurnTo` to have characters turn to face another character or a specific
-this case, Joshua and Estelle aren't turning their bodies; rather, they're only
+direction.
+However, in this case, Joshua and Estelle aren't turning their
-moving their heads.
-These head-turned sprites are considered different sprites!
-Using the *falcnvrt* tool, we can open the sprite files and convert them to PNG
+bodies; rather, they're only moving their heads.
+There is no specific
+functionality for rotating only the head; instead, these head-turned images are
+a different sprite sheet!
+Using *Cradle*, we can convert sprite images (which
-files for us to view.
-Here's Joshua's sitting sprite, `npl/ch00013`[^npl]
+are [chcps](../cradle-formats.md#_ch--_cp)) into png files for viewing.
+Here's
-(lightly edited for browser viewing):
+Joshua's sitting sprite, `npl/ch00013`[^npl] (lightly edited for browser
+viewing):

 ![A grid of images of Joshua sitting down.](./img/ch00013.png)